Gone to Left Coast Crime!

 Guest Chick: Rachele Baker

+CONGRATS TO SARAH, WINNER OF RACHELE’S VENGEANCE IN THE VINES!
 Today, we are pleased to present Rachele Baker, author of the Rylie Sunderland cozy mystery series.
 Today, she talks about unexpected friendships.
 And there’s a giveaway of her new book, Vengeance in the Vines to one lucky commenter!
-Take it away, Rachele: Unexpected Friendships and the Places We Find Them I think we all enjoy spending time in places that feel familiar and comfortable.
-That’s … Continue reading Guest Chick: Rachele Baker
+Take it away, Rachele: Unexpected Friendships and the Places We Find Them I think we all enjoy … Continue reading Guest Chick: Rachele Baker

 For the love of plants, keep me away from plants.